heheshang/AuroraPlan/Rust for Rustaceans.md

 std::fmt::Write, which means you can use it to write formatted text directly into a String.
 That is, you can write use std::fmt::Write; write!(&mut s, "{}+1={}", x, x + 1); to append the formatted text to the String s!

-The iter::once function takes any value and produces an iterator that yields that value once.
-This comes in handy when calling functions that take The Rust Ecosystem 231 iterators if you don’t want to allocate, or when combined with Iterator::chain to append a single item to an existing iterator.
+- The iter::once function takes any value and produces an iterator that yields that value once.
+This comes in handy when calling functions that take iterators if you don’t want to allocate, or when combined with Iterator::chain to append a single item to an existing iterator.
-We briefly talked about mem::replace in Chapter 1, but it’s worth bringing up again in case you missed it.
+- We briefly talked about mem::replace in Chapter 1, but it’s worth bringing up again in case you missed it.
 This function takes an exclusive reference to a T and an owned T, swaps the two so that the referent is now the owned T, and returns ownership of the previous referent.
 This is useful when you need to take ownership of a value in a situation where you have only an exclusive reference, such as in implementations of Drop.
 See also mem::take for when T: Default.

-Types
+###### Types

 Next, let’s look at some handy standard library types.
 The BufReader and BufWriter types are a must for I/O operations that issue many small read or write calls to the underlying I/O resource.
 These types wrap the respective